tamanegitaro/GP2040-CE-TT-Edition/README.md

 This project does not include USB descriptors for controllers of mini series so you'll need to supply USB descriptor by yourselves.
 Don't worry.
 I will provide steps to achieve USB descriptors from your controller pads below.

-## What need to be prepared in this project
+## What need to prepare in this project
 In my project, following descriptors need to be modified by you for mini series compatibility:

 GP2040-CE\headers\gamepad\descriptors\AstroDescriptors.h